libdebug/libdebug/docs/quality_of_life/elf_api.md

 The `symbols` property of an [ELF](../../from_pydoc/generated/data/elf/elf) object returns a [SymbolList](../../from_pydoc/generated/data/symbol_list) object containing all symbols defined or exported by the ELF file.
 A deep dive into symbol resolution and filtering can be found in the [:material-alphabetical: Symbol Resolution](../symbols/) documentation.

 ## :material-security: Linux Runtime Mitigations
 The ELF API also includes the parsing of Linux runtime security mitigations supported by the binary.
 To those who are used to [pwntools](https://github.com/Gallopsled/pwntools), this is similar to the `checksec` functionality.
-Before seeing how to access mitigation information, let's make a brief introduction to each mitigation htat **libdebug** can parse.
+Before seeing how to access mitigation information, let's make a brief introduction to each mitigation that **libdebug** can parse.

 !!!
 WARNING "Damn Heuristics"
     Note that many mitigation checks are heuristic and may not be completely reliable.
 Some detections depend on runtime configuration or hardware, and others can be intentionally concealed.